daz261/NYUAD-Campus-Map/README.md

 The app is to be further developped.
 Future features include:
 1. A table view controller for the employees in each building
 2. An employees database, formatted in a .json file that could be accessed by the EmployeeStore.m class.

+# How to run the project in MacOS
+1. Download or clone all the files
+2. Open NYUAD Campus copy.xcodeproj file in Xcode

+For more details, check out the report and the screen video.